Lzwk16/text-to-sql/README.md

 3.  **Install the required packages and applications:**

     Install Ollama on your local machine from the [official website](https://ollama.com/).
-And then pull the Qwen3 model:
+And then pull the sqlcoder model:

     ```bash
-    ollama pull qwen3:8b
+    ollama pull sqlcoder:7b
     ```

     Install required dependencies using uv: